Tax-Smart Giving

 Donor-advised funds

-A donor-advised fund (DAF) allows you to easily recommend a grant to YWCA.
+A donor-advised fund (DAF) allows you to easily recommend a grant to YWCA Clark County.
 This flexible giving option simplifies charitable donations and may provide immediate tax benefits.

 Non-cash assets

-You can donate stocks, bonds, mutual funds, or other securities directly to YWCA.
+You can donate stocks, bonds, mutual funds, or other securities directly to YWCA Clark County.
 This type of gift may allow you to avoid capital gains taxes while maximizing the impact of your donation.

 Benefits of gifting non-cash Assets: